borkdlabs/hoppy_clock/README.md

 priority power mux allows a backup 5 V supply to be connected via the `Backup supply` connector (for example, a regulated battery pack output).
-If the USB-C supply drops below the mux threshold, the TPS2116 automatically switches the board over to the backup supply, and switches back when USB-C power returns.
+If the USB-C supply drops below the mux threshold, the TPS2116 automatically switches the board over to the backup supply and switches back when USB-C power returns.
 The mux status pin (`ST`) is exposed on the `TPS2116 ST` test pad and is pulled low whenever the backup supply is in use, allowing a probe to detect the active source during development/testing.